mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 ```
 $ docker ps
 ```
 If that works correctly i.e. does not throw any errors, we may proceed.
-Otherwise, first setup the permissions through usermod above.
+Otherwise, first set up the permissions through the usermod above.

 Let’s now setup **node**.
 The latest supported version should be mentioned on the Fabric site.